dirtyhenry/blog-deadrooster-org/_posts/2005-05-17-hooray-for-the-henrys.md

   title: Hooray for the Henrys !!!
   content: Salut Marie (on t'a reconnu)
 ---
-The Hooray Henrys are one of the two {{winners of the V2 contest}} !
+The Hooray Henrys are one of the two __winners of the V2 contest__ !

 Here is the proof:
 <img517>